itsme-sultan/shell-scripting/README.md

 ## Shell Scripting
-This repo contain all the shell scripting file from day obe.
+This repo contain all the shell scripting file from day one.